 1.1.3 The evolution of the suburbs to provide homes that will meet the needs of a growing population has the potential to add new vitality to the places of Croydon.
 More people living in a place provides a better prospect of improved public services, such as transport and health care.
 This is particularly important in the remotest of suburban locations which have suffered from a lack of infrastructure to support the local community.
 The Council and partners are planning for increased population and how services can be delivered to support them.
-For example, new transport initiatives are being invested in that will connect existing communities currently poorly served, benefiting existing residents as well as new residents.
+For example, investment in new transport initiatives will benefit those communities currently poorly served, as well as benefitting new residents.
 Infrastructure policies and site allocations within the Croydon Local Plan (including, for example, sites for schools and health facilities) and the Council's Infrastructure Delivery Plan provide for the increased demand forecast as a result of the borough wide development growth.
 Increased populations also provide the basis for local shops to remain open, allowing local businesses to thrive, and supporting local shopping parades as thriving centres of the community.